RakhithJK/dotnet-vscode-csharp-wiki/Attaching-to-remote-processes.md

 (Where ExampleAccount and ExampleTargetComputer should be replaced with appropriate values)

-#### Installing CLRDBG on the server
+#### Installing VSDBG on the server

-As the last server setup step, we need to download CLRDBG (the .NET Core command line debugger) onto the server.
+As the last server setup step, we need to download VSDBG (the .NET Core command line debugger) onto the server.
 The easiest way to do this is by running the following command.
-Replace '~/clrdbg' with wherever you want CLRDBG installed to.
+Replace '~/vsdbg' with wherever you want VSDBG installed to.

-    curl -sSL https://aka.ms/getclrdbgsh | bash /dev/stdin -v latest -l ~/clrdbg
+    curl -sSL https://aka.ms/getvsdbgsh | bash /dev/stdin -v latest -l ~/vsdbg

 ### Configuring launch.json